All Episodes

 This was not the knockout that they were hoping for.

-Let me tell you something the world media was hoping for blood in the water.
+The world media was hoping for blood in the water.

-They can't say the mentum was reversed.
+They can't say the mitum was reversed, not legitimately.

 They're not even trying to.

-From the political Glenn Thrush, I mean, these guys are part of the Obama re-election campaign organization.
+From the political, Glenn Thrush, I mean, these guys are part of the Obama reelection campaign organization.

 And the headline of the political piece by Glenn Thrush here, Mitt Romney, I come in peace.

-And on page two, as it printed out, Romney was most effective when calmly articulating his economic vision.
+And on page two, as it printed out, Romney was most effective when calmly articulating his economic vision and none from Obama on his second term.

 Romney showed easy mastery of foreign policy details.